ir2-lab/OpenTRIM/README.md

 sudo dnf install eigen3-devel.noarch hdf5.x86_64 hdf5-devel.x86_64
 ```

-The HDF5 runtime libraries are needed for running the program.

-Basic build recipe is (run from project directory)
+Basic build recipe (run from project directory):

 ```
 mkdir build
 cd build
 cmake .. -DCMAKE_BUILD_TYPE=Release
-make
+ninja
-make install
+ninja install
 ```
 The default install location is `$HOME/.local`, thus `sudo` is not required.
 Override this by setting the option `-DCMAKE_INSTALL_PREFIX="/your/install/location"` when calling `cmake`.

-On **Windows** please download the latest binary distribution release provided as a zip file and extract to some location.
-To be able to run the program from the windows command line, add the program folder to the user or system path.
+On **Windows** the project can be built with [MSYS2](https://www.msys2.org/).
+Detailed instructions will be given in the future.

-### Usage
+## Usage

 The GUI application can be invoked from the command line
 ```